Nsustain/nsustain.com/README.md

 Email soobinrho@nsustain.com
 if you have any question or
 a feature request for us.
-We'll reply as promptly as possible.
+We always appreciate your feedback, and we'll reply as promptly as possible.

 Please email security@nsustain.com
 if you find any vulnerability on Nsustain.